Overview

 Special Message Regarding Coronavirus Pandemic and Racial Injustice

-VCU Urology is committed to providing the absolutely highest level of care to all patients regardless of race, color, creed, disability, sexual orientation, or gender identity.
+VCU Urology is committed to providing the absolute highest level of care to all patients regardless of race, color, creed, disability, sexual orientation, or gender identity.

-We strive to diversify our workplace at all levels including staff, faculty, and trainees.
-The clinical, hospital, and academic environment will be a safe place for all people to feel comfortable and able to receive the expert level care that our urologists provide.
-We will follow all guidance in regard to infection prevention and ensure that our patients are safe and provided state of the art urology services either in person or by telehealth.
+We strive to diversify our workplace at all levels, including staff, faculty, and trainees.
+The clinical, hospital, and academic environment will be a safe place for all people to feel comfortable and able to receive the expert-level care that our urologists provide.
+We will follow all guidance regarding infection prevention and ensure that our patients are safe and provided with state-of-the-art urology services either in person or by telehealth.

 Contact Us